guimbreon/Udemy/JAVA/README.md

-Course complete by 10hrs and 15 minutes <--> 120hrs
+Course complete by 10hrs and 15 minutes <--> 120hrs + all the exercises